 In house churches the public sphere (the traditional domain of men) and the domestic sphere (the traditional domain of women) overlapped, and women—especially the wealthy women who hosted churches in their own homes—had equal opportunities to minister.

 “The kat’ oikon ekklēsia was “’the “basic cell’ of the Christian movement, and its nucleus was often an existing household.”
 At first, almost all the Christian assemblies were small, some consisting of only one or two extended households.
-In large cities such as Rome, Corinth, and Ephesus there were several house churches with some kind of network which connected the house churches of each city together.
+In large cities such as Rome, Corinth, and Ephesus there were several house churches with some kind of network which connected the house churches within each city together.
 Paul probably used the expression kat’ oikon to distinguish the individual house churches “from ‘the whole church’ (holē hē ekklēsia) which could assemble on occasion (1 Cor.
 14:23; Rom.
 16:23; cf. 1 Cor.
 11:20).”
 By the end of the first century each network of churches was overseen by a minister traditionally referred to as a bishop (episkopos).

 Some house churches may have borrowed elements from synagogues services.
 All of the first Christians were Jewish and it is likely that in some synagogues all the members converted to Christianity.
 These communities would have continued with their familiar practices but modified them to encourage the Christian faith and the worship of Jesus Christ.
 Other assemblies may have functioned more like the many voluntary associations and trade guilds that flourished in the first century.

 Leadership in the First Century Church